Lady A: 2009–2011: Need You Now

 In August 2009, the group released its fourth single, "Need You Now", the lead-off single and title track to the second studio album, which was also produced by Worley.
-It debuted at No. 50 on the Billboard Hot Country Songs chart and became its second number 1 hit on the charts for the week of November 28, 2009.
+It debuted at No. 50 on the Billboard Hot Country Songs chart and became its second number 1 hit on the charts for the week of November 28, 2009, spending five weeks at number 1 on that chart.
 The song also reached No. 2 on the Billboard Hot 100 and topped the Hot Adult Contemporary chart, making it a crossover hit.
 A second single, "American Honey", was released to radio on January 11, 2010, and would become its third No. 1 hit.
 The third single from the album, "Our Kind of Love", was released on May 31, 2010, and went No. 1 in September 2010.
 The song was notable for being written in collaboration with a non-Nashville songwriter busbee, who at that point had previously written for Katy Perry, Timbaland and Katharine McPhee.
 The fourth single from this album, "Hello World", was officially released on October 4, 2010.

 The album was released on January 26, 2010, and debuted at No. 1 on the Billboard 200 and Top Country Albums charts for the week of February 2, 2010, selling 480,922 copies.
 Four weeks after the album's release, it was certified platinum by the Recording Industry Association of America.

 On April 28, 2010, the band performed on the results show of American Idol, performing "Need You Now".
 On September 20, 2010, the band launched their first headlining tour, "Need You Now 2010" in Orlando, Florida.
 On October 28, 2010, they performed the National Anthem before Game 2 at the 2010 World Series.
 They also appeared on the 44th Annual Country Music Awards on November 10, 2010.

+Chris Tyrrel from Love and Theft was in college with Scott and they reconnected when both were opening acts for Tim McGraw's tour of early 2010.
+He filled in as drummer for a month in August 2010, they got engaged in July 2011, he became full-time drummer in October 2011, they wed in January 2012 and had a baby in July 2013 and twins in January 2018.